pivotal-cf/docs-phd-ds/installation.md

 <a id="prereq"></a>
 #Prerequisites

-Before you begin your [Pivotal HD for Pivotal Cloud Foundry&reg;](https://network.pivotal.io/products/pivotal-hd-service) deployment, make sure that your system meets the following minimum requirements:
+Before you begin your [Pivotal HD for Pivotal Cloud Foundry](https://network.pivotal.io/products/pivotal-hd-service) deployment, make sure that your system meets the following minimum requirements:

-* An installed instance of [Pivotal Cloud Foundry&reg;](https://network.pivotal.io/products/pivotal-cf) (PCF) Ops Manager v1.3.2.0
+* An installed instance of [Pivotal Cloud Foundry](https://network.pivotal.io/products/pivotal-cf) (PCF) Ops Manager v1.3.2.0
-* Pivotal Cloud Foundry&reg; Elastic Runtime installed in Ops Manger
+* Pivotal Cloud Foundry Elastic Runtime installed in Ops Manger
 * Network access and credentials for the Ops Manager Web Console
 * 7 IP Addresses in the vSphere Network where you plan to deploy the Pivotal HD Service Broker.
 See [Configuring Network Segmentation in Ops Manger](http://docs.pivotal.io/pivotalcf/customizing/network-segmentation.html) in the PCF documentation.
 * Capacity in the vSphere cluster, resource pool, and datastore for the Pivotal HD Service Broker and related virtual machines as follows: